SOP 7.4 - Rodent Post-operative Care (Mice)

 • Eye lubricant and sterile swabs

-• Hydrogel, fruit, or moist chow
+• Nutra-gel or moist chow

-• Weigh scale
+• Weight scale

-• Surgical log book, cage cards
+• Surgical sheets/forms, cage cards

-3. Procedures:
+2. Procedures:

-• Provide surgical analgesics as indicated in the protocol (typically for 72 hours post-surgery).
+• Provide surgical analgesics as indicated in the protocol (typically for 72 hours postsurgery).
 It is recommended the initial dose is given shortly before surgery, for preemptive analgesia.
 Surgical patients can develop a heightened sensitivity to pain if it is left untreated.
 Neuropathways communicate pain sensations from the surgical site to the brain.
-Once that pathway is well worn, postsurgical pain can become more challenging to alleviate.
+Once that pathway is well worn, post-surgical pain can become more challenging to alleviate.
 Pre-emptive pain management helps patients avoid this scenario.

 • Respiration: ensure that the animal continues breathing and does not show signs of respiratory distress such as increased (laboured) respiratory rate or rapid shallow breaths.
 If this occurs, place the animal in the induction chamber with just the oxygen flowing until normal rate and depth of breathing occurs.